 The sound of rain shows up in all seasons, here in the UK - but a sound we would miss if our hearing loss restricted us.
-The pitta patta in puddles, leaves, trees and on rooftops are quite the mindful and calming listening experiences, that sometimes we take for granted.
+The pitta patta in puddles, leaves, trees and on rooftops are quite the mindful and calming listening experiences that sometimes we take for granted.

-Nostalgic sounds such as a crackling bonfire and spectacular firework displays are all wonderful snippets of life and sounds to experience.
+Nostalgic sounds such as a crackling bonfire and spectacular firework displays are all wonderful snippets of life and sound to experience.
 It is important to adjust your hearing aid settings, so you can manage the changes in the sound atmosphere.

-A great example of practical adjustable technology, built with easy alterations in mind, is the Starkey Livio 2400.
+A great example of practical adjustable technology, built with easy alterations in mind, is the Starkey Livio Edge AI 2400.
 Using the 'Thrive' App you can easily and discreetly make any changes to your hearing aids with your smartphone, wherever you are.

 When we refer to a product as 'New', we mean that the product is new to the market.